-Rights group: Tripoli should probe town’s missing people
+Rights group: Tripoli should probe town’s 338 missing people

 In November, the U.S. Treasury sanctioned al-Kaniyat and its leader Mohamed al-Kani after finding it responsible for killing civilians whose bodies were discovered in numerous mass graves in Tarhuna, as well as torture, forced disappearances and displacement of civilians.

-“Not just al-Kani leaders, but also senior LAAF commanders could be criminally liable for abuses committed by al-Kaniyat militia in Tarhouna for whom they had command responsibility,” Salah said.
+Salah said that not just al-Kani’s militia but also senior commanders among Hifter’s forces “could be criminally liable for abuses committed by al-Kaniyat militia in Tarhouna for which they had command responsibility.”

-Family members of the disappeared told HRW their relatives were not fighters but were targeted because they opposed al-Kaniyat or the 2011 uprising that led to the ouster and killing of longtime dictator Moammar Gadhafi, whose rule was supported by the al-Kani family.
+Family members of the disappeared told HRW that their relatives were not fighters but were targeted because they opposed al-Kaniyat or the 2011 uprising that led to the ouster and killing of longtime dictator Moammar Gadhafi, whose rule was supported by the al-Kani family.

 Kamal al-Siwi, head of the Tripoli government’s Public Authority for Search and Identification of Missing Persons, told HRW that his agency has exhumed 120 bodies, including women and children, in and around Tarhuna.
 Some of the bodies were found handcuffed and most were in an “advanced state of decay,” which made it hard for relatives to identify them, said al-Siwi in the HRW report.

-Only three exhumed bodies have been identified so far and returned to their families for burial, said al-Siwi.
+Only three exhumed bodies have been identified so far and returned to their families for burial, added al-Siwi.
 He blamed the delay in identifying bodies on a lack of resources needed to operate a DNA analysis laboratory.

 HRW urged foreign governments and the U.N. to help with the Libyan government’s grave site investigations by providing forensic experts and conducting DNA testing.